WangLabforComputationalBiology/NanoBERTa-ASP/Benchmark/ReadME.md

 ## Paragraph

 Paragraph model was downloaded from https://github.com/oxpig/Paragraph .
+To do benchmark, you only need to run this Paragraph program according to the readme file at https://github.com/oxpig/Paragraph.

 As Paragraph need the input with the coordinate information as PDB files, after this criterion, only 248 PDB files were found with sequence information. (https://github.com/WangLabforComputationalBiology/NanoBERTa-ASP/blob/main/assets/nanotest.csv )

 ## Paraperd